kidscansaveanimals/Club15-Lab001-ComputerVision/README.md

     ![Deploy ARM Template Complete](images/WebApp-04.png)

     In the resource group, you should see 3 items.
-(These are called resources).
+Each of them is called **Azure resource**.

     - App Service Plan : For WebApp
     - App Service : For WebApp